eltongo/talloc/README.md

  - `TAlloc_malloc(size_t)` - which allocated memory of a given size
  - `TAlloc_free(void *)` - which frees the given pointer

 There's also another function, which is useful if you want to see what the memory layout looks like.
 The function is `TAlloc_debug_print()`.
-As the name suggest, this function will print the layout of the memory at a certain point in time.
+As the name suggests, this function will print the layout of the memory at a certain point in time.
 Here's how to use it:

 ```c
 #include <stdio.h>